Changing Work Landscape

 A skills mismatch further hampers our productivity, which is currently at its lowest level since the start of the industrial revolution.
 This then impacts on the pay, living standards and job satisfaction of workers while also affecting competitiveness for UK businesses.

 It is a stark concern that the supply of skills across our workforce will struggle to keep up with demand over the next decade.
-Without action, skills such as teaching and training that will impact re-skilling efforts, digital, leadership and management skills, as well as specialist STEM skills will be deficient, but all are vital to our future economy.
+Without action, skills such as teaching and training skills that will impact re-skilling efforts, digital skills, leadership and management skills, as well as specialist STEM skills will be deficient, but all are vital to our future economy.

 The UK has one of the lowest levels of government and business investment in adult training among OECD countries, yet re-skilling the existing workforce will be one of the major challenges between now and 2030.